Atkinson-Lab/Tractor/README.md

 ## Steps for Running Tractor Locally

-#### PLEASE NOTE: The input for the following steps require that your genotype data be phased (VCF file) and local ancestry inferred.
-For an example, please refer to our [Tractor tutorial](https://atkinson-lab.github.io/Tractor-tutorial/).
+#### IMPORTANT: Ensure your genotype data is phased (VCF file) and local ancestry is inferred for the following steps.
+Refer to our [Tractor tutorial](https://atkinson-lab.github.io/Tractor-tutorial/) for initial setup instructions.

--
-- All scripts are available in the [`scripts`](https://github.com/Atkinson-Lab/Tractor-New/tree/main/scripts) directory, and Hail implementation is present in the [`ipynbs`](https://github.com/Atkinson-Lab/Tractor-New/tree/main/ipynbs) directory
+All scripts desribed in the following steps are available in the [`scripts`](https://github.com/Atkinson-Lab/Tractor-New/tree/main/scripts) directory, and Hail implementation is present in the [`ipynbs`](https://github.com/Atkinson-Lab/Tractor-New/tree/main/ipynbs) directory

 ### Optional Step: Recovering Haplotypes Disrupted by Statistical Phasing